lmnch/lrclient/README.md

 Additionally, variables and headers can be defined optionally here.
 It is also possible to overwrite/supplement the headers and variables defined in the environment.

-The endpoint file that should be used can be selected by its path when using the [run command](#lrc-run-endpoint).
+The endpoint file that should be used can be selected by its path when using the [send command](#lrc-send-endpoint).

 ### Result type